How To Become A Genius- The Polgár Experiment

 Others said they have someone that they want to be there for.

-Frankl then would attempt to reconnect his patients with their life’s purpose so that they could again look into the future and carry their burden properly.
+Frankl would then attempt to reconnect his patients with their life’s purpose so that they could again look into the future and carry their burden properly.

-In his time in the concentration camps, the Psychiatrist understood that an orientation towards a meaningful future is indeed the most powerful motivational force there is.
-17
+In his time in the concentration camps, the psychiatrist understood that an orientation towards a meaningful future is, indeed, the most powerful motivational force there is.17

 [Speaking of his experience in a concentration camp:] As we said before, any attempt to restore a man’s inner strength in the camp had first to succeed in showing him some future goal…Woe to him who saw no more sense in his life, no aim, no purpose, and therefore no point in carrying on.
 He was soon lost. – Viktor Frankl

 Have you ever been witness to a situation where an educator was asked, “Will this be on the test?“